-- OOO Vivaton plus: 50% participation together with Apteka Group Holding and a physical person.
+- OOO Vivaton plus: 50% participation together with Apteka Group Holding.
 The principle activities of the joint venture is trade in pharmaceuticals and food supplements.
 The company is a joint venture of the Group as of 20 December 2012. - OOO Med-dent, Belarus: 50% participation together with a physical person.
 The principle activities of the joint venture is trade in pharmaceuticals and food supplements.
 The company is a joint venture of the Group as from 17 December 2013. - BOOO SpecApharmacia, Belarus a 50% joint venture with a physical person.
 The principal activity of the joint venture is trade in pharmaceuticals and food supplements.
-The company is a joint venture of the Group as from 20 January 2014.
+The company is a joint venture of the Group as from 20 January 2014. - OOO Bellerophon, Belarus a 50% joint venture with a physical person.
+The principal activity of the joint venture is retail trade in pharmaceuticals, medicinal equipment, and food supplements.
+The company is a joint venture of the Group as from 27 November 2014.